Band-filling effect on magnetic anisotropy using a Green's function method: Theory and computational details

 \subsection{Perturbation theory of the magnetocrystalline anisotropy and orbital moment}

-Perturbation theory allows us to calculate magnetic anisotropy directly from the unperturbed bandstructure.
-The relativistic energy $E^r$ due to the spin-orbit interaction $\Delta V_{so}$=$\xi\mathbf{L}{\cdot}\mathbf{S}$ can be written as
+Perturbation theory allows us to calculate magnetic anisotropy directly from the unperturbed band structure.
+Orbital moment, SOC energy, and their anisotropies can be written in terms of the susceptibility.\cite{solovyev.prb1995,ebert.jap1990,takayama.prb1976,cinal.prb1994} The relativistic energy $E^r$ due to the spin-orbit interaction $\Delta V_{so}$=$\xi\mathbf{L}{\cdot}\mathbf{S}$ can be written as

-where $\mathbf{G}(E)$ is the full Green's function which includes SOC and can be constructed from the non-perturbed Green's function $\mathbf{G}_{0}$.
-Using second order perturbation theory (here we consider only systems with a uniaxial geometry), the relativistic energy can be written as
+where $\mathbf{G}(E)$ is the full Green's function, which includes SOC and can be constructed from the non-perturbed Green's function $\mathbf{G}_{0}$.
+Using second-order perturbation theory (here we consider only systems with a uniaxial geometry), the relativistic energy can be written as